moneytech/woot/README.md

 NOTICE
 -

 **This repository is no longer updated.
 Project is now undergoing refactorization and directory structure change.
 But it is NOT dead.
-New GitHub repository will be available soon.**
+New GitHub repository is available [here](https://github.com/pvc988/woot-os).**

 ---